-I can remember when I was growing up, my daddy hugging me and telling me how beautiful I was, and how lucky some man was going to be one day to call me his wife.
-I knew those hugs made me feel loved and safe, and every girl loves hearing that she’s pretty.
-But I didn’t realize back then how his affection and affirmation filled up a need that all girls have, and made me far less vulnerable to the pressures and pitfalls of teen dating.
+Some of my favorite memories from when I was little were of my dad hugging me and telling me how amazing I was.
+Those hugs made me feel loved and safe, and I didn’t realize back then how his affection and affirmation filled up a need that all girls have.
+It made me far less vulnerable to the pressures and pitfalls of teen dating.
+In the same way, it’s equally important to build a strong mother-son relationship.

-There’s a natural expectation that moms will have strong, intimate relationships with their daughters based upon mutual feminine interests alone.
-But it’s equally important for moms to build a strong mother-son relationship.

 Our boys will learn things from their relationships with their moms that they someday will need for their relationships with their wives.
 Boys learn things from watching and interacting with their moms that dads can’t teach, so be intentional about maximizing your opportunities with your sons.
 Here are 5 ways to build a strong mother-son relationship.

 We’ve all heard the statistics about how many more words women speak per day than men.
 Women are natural verbal communicators.
-But your sons likely have a lot to say—if you can hush up long enough to listen.
+Your son likely has a lot to say—if you can be quiet long enough to listen.
 Carve out time to spend with your son where there aren’t distractions.
-Bed time is a great moment for this with younger boys.
+Bedtime is a great time for this with younger boys.
 With your older boys, it might be a walk around the neighborhood.
-Ask some open-ended questions, and then listen.
-Resist the urge to rush in to fill the awkward silences, or to finish up his thoughts for him.
-Give him some air space, and let him fill it up.
+Ask some open-ended questions and then listen.
+Resist the urge to rush in to fill the awkward silences or to finish up his thoughts for him.
+Give him some space, and let him fill it up.

 Boys bond through activities.
 If you want to bond with him, then do the things he loves with him.
-Discover your son’s passion or interest in something, show a little interest yourself.
+Discover your son’s passion or interest in something and show a little interest yourself.
 If it’s baseball, learn the basics of the sport so you can enjoy a game together.
-If it’s Legos and science fiction, engage with him enough to at least be conversant (this comes from a mom who’s been forced to learn more about Star Wars than she ever really wanted to know).
-Because it’s not really about base hits and battle droids, it’s about communicating that what matters to him also matters to you.
+If it’s LEGOs and science fiction, let him teach you something he’s learned (this comes from a mom who’s been forced to learn more about Star Wars than she ever really wanted to know).
+Because it’s not really about base hits and battle droids—it’s about communicating that what matters to him also matters to you.
 Use this Mother Son Bucket List to make the most of your time together.

 There are a few things that you’re probably the in-home expert on that your son can benefit from—like cooking.
 And who knows what else?
 Pull your young man into the kitchen and show him the ropes.
 You’ll get some precious time together and teach him something he can use to survive bachelorhood and woo his future wife.